The official opening of the Haliburton Sculpture Forest took place in the fall of 2001 with the installation of three sculptures in Glebe Park.

 The Haliburton Sculpture Forest has been made possible through the support of government funding, corporate sponsorship, individual donors, community partners and land use agreements with Fleming College and the Municipality of Dysart et al.

-A special thanks to the our funders, donors and for 2020.
+A special thanks to our funders, sponsors, partners and donors for 2020.

 Haliburton County Development Corporation, Government of Canada's Young Canada Works program,

-Wendy Wilkins, Jenny Rieger, Barb Bolin, Deb Shackell and the "I See a Wish" campaign, Jim Blake, anonymous donor.
+Wendy Wilkins, Jenny Rieger, Barb Bolin, Deb Shackell and the "I See a Wish" campaign, Jim Blake, Sue Black and Chris Ralphs, anonymous donor.

 Partners include Fleming College - Haliburton Campus, the Haliburton County Development Corporation, the Municipality of Dysart et al, Haliburton Highlands Museum, Innisdale Secondary School Integrated Arts Program, Haliburton Highlands Nordic Trail Association, Glebe Park and Museum Committee, and community volunteers.